 Our multifaceted Wellness Program is designed around the principle of successful aging as described by the MacArthur Foundation research.
 They found that as much as 70% of physical aging is related to lifestyle choices that include eating a healthy diet, getting enough physical exercise, and keeping one’s mind active and engaged.

 At Trinity Terrace, wellness means supporting residents in all of these aspects:

-- Eating right is easy because our Executive Chef prepares meals that delight the palate and provide good nutrition.
+- Eating right is easy because our culinary team prepares meals that delight the palate and provide good nutrition.